 Can you switch cat food cold turkey?

-No. You cannot switch cat food cold turkey.
+No. You should not switch cat food cold turkey.
 Switching cat food cold turkey can shock your cat’s digestive system.
 This can cause GI issues like vomiting and diarrhea.
 Switch cat food slowly to avoid these issues.

-Final thoughts on how to transition cat food
+Final thoughts on how to switch your cat to raw

-How to transition cat food properly comes down to gradual upgrades in your cat’s mealtimes.
+How to switch cat food properly comes down to patience and gradual upgrades in your cat’s mealtimes.

-Cats are sensitive to food changes, and they are also picky about new foods.
+Cats are sensitive to food changes, and they are also picky cautious about new foods.

-But we can see success switching from dry to wet or raw when we follow a proven picky cat transition plan.
+But we can see success switching from dry or wet to raw when we follow a proven cat transition plan.
+Like this one!